TXGX05/Nigerian-Used-Car-Market-Analysis-SQL-Project-/README.md

 6. **For further analysis:** extend this SQL project with year-over-year trend queries or a join against a brand country-of-origin/import-duty reference table to explain price gaps in terms of cost structure rather than brand prestige alone.

 ## Conclusions
-This project turned a raw, inconsistently formatted CSV of 4,095 Nigerian car listings into a clean SQL table and answered 15 practical business questions using beginner-friendly, heavily commented SQL.
+This project turned a raw, inconsistently formatted CSV of 4,095 Nigerian car listings into a clean SQL table and answered 15 practical business questions.
 The analysis confirms that **condition, car age, and mileage** are the dominant, intuitive drivers of price, that Toyota's market dominance is driven by both volume and mid-range affordability, and that the market is heavily concentrated in the Mid-Range price segment.

-Beyond the specific findings, the accompanying `.sql` script is itself a learning resource: it demonstrates real-world SQL data cleaning (`REPLACE`, `CAST`, `COALESCE`, `CASE WHEN` for outlier handling) alongside a full suite of beginner analytical patterns (`GROUP BY`, `HAVING`, `ORDER BY`, `LIMIT`, subqueries, multi-condition filtering) — all applied to a single, realistic Nigerian dataset from start to finish.